deovero/ss-gtm-proxy/README.md

 ------
 - Created by [DeoVero BV](https://deovero.com) / [Jeroen Vermeulen](https://www.linkedin.com/in/jeroenvermeuleneu/)
-- Thanks to [@jenssegers](https://www.linkedin.com/in/jenssegers/) for his excellent [PHP Proxy](https://github.com/jenssegers/php-proxy) script which does the heavy lifting.
+- Thanks to [@jenssegers](https://www.linkedin.com/in/jenssegers/) for his work on [PHP Proxy](https://github.com/ioflair/php-proxy) script which does the heavy lifting.